dschapman/dschapman-com/content/notes/Reclaiming Conversation.md

 “computers offer the illusion of companionship without the demands of friendship…the illusion of friendship without the demands of intimacy.”
 (7)

+“We slip into thinking that always being connected is going to make us less lonely.
+But we are at risk because it is actually the reverse: If we are unable to be alone we will be more lonely.”
+(23)

+Turkle’s argument is: Technology inherently prevents us from being alone, and we need to be alone to think.

+- Twitch culture
+- Social Media
+- Tweeting

+The very thing that allows the internet to be such a powerful tool for connection is also the inherent flaw in that tool.
+Makes me think about [[Socrates]] talking about [[Writing Changes the Way We Think.]]

 Tags: [[Books]]

 ## Citation